Nikpvn/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 #### Sub Task 7: Install the App Service Resource Provider

-**Note: Before you start the steps below, you need to download the custom script extension v1.9.0 from azure market place into your Azure Stack Market Place Management.**
+**Note:Before you start the steps below, you need to download the custom script extension v1.9.0 from azure market place into your Azure Stack Market Place Management.
+Follow the steps below to download custom script extension**

-Go to your **Azure Stack Marketplace Management - +Add from Azure - Type Custom Script Extension - Click Download.** It will take few minutes.
+**Azure Stack Marketplace Management - +Add from Azure - Type Custom Script Extension - Click Download.** It will take few minutes.
 Once completed move on with the steps below.**

-1. Next start the Azure Stack App Service resource provider deployment by navigating to C:\\HOL folder using File Explorer, and double click the **AppService.msi** file to start the installation.
+1. Next start the Azure Stack App Service resource provider deployment by navigating to C:\\HOL folder using File Explorer, and double click the **AppService.exe** file to start the installation.

 2. Click **Deploy App Service or upgrade to the latest version**.